-The power measuring channels of each unit allow a lot of measuring capabilities, but they require also a special handling.
+The four power measuring channels allow a lot of measuring capabilities, but they require also a special handling.
 For this reason we have used so called 'groups'.
 In one group you find one or more measuring channels which belong logically together.
 A group is a logical unit and there are several menus which display values out of one group or which set-up parameters for one group (e.g. ranges).
 The groups are defined by the selected wiring (see the chapters about the measuring menu).
-There are maximum 2 groups in each instrument.
-If two LMG500 are combined, up to two groups per instrument can occur.

-For example with 4 measuring channels you can have three principle measuring situations:
+You can have three principle measuring situations:

-• You measure with all channels (group A) at the same system (which means you have the same frequency at each input).
-Examples for such systems are 4 phase motors driven by frequency converters or standard main supply with L1, L2, L3, N and PE (in this case you could for example measure I_N and U{NPE}!)
+• You measure with all 4 channels (group A) at the same system (which means you have the same frequency at each input).
+Examples for such systems are 4 phase motors driven by frequency converters or standard main supply with L1, L2, L3, N and PE (in this case you could for example measure $I_N$ and $U{NPE}$ !)